tahowallet/token-list/README.md

-# README token-list
+# token-list

-A community-maintained token list for Taho, the community-owned wallet.
+A community-maintained token list for [Taho](https://taho.xyz), the community-owned wallet.

 The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Taho wallet.

-The schema is based upon the [uniswap token list implementation standard](https://github.com/Uniswap/token-lists)
+The schema is based upon the [Uniswap token list standard](https://github.com/Uniswap/token-lists)

 ## What are token lists?

-Uniswap Token Lists is a specification for lists of token metadata (e.g. address, decimals, ...) that can be used by any dApp interfaces that needs one or more lists of tokens.
+Token lists are lists of token metadata (e.g. address, decimals, ...) that can be used by any dApp interfaces that needs one or more lists of tokens.

 Anyone can create and maintain a token list, as long as they follow the specification.